-Thirty-four students graduated from the year-long MS Suite course in November.
+Thirty-nine students graduated from the Microsoft Suite course in January.
 Nearly half of the group are teachers.

 - Literacy rate: adult 48.7%; youth 74.4% UNICEF